 How dear do we hold our freedoms?
-I value the concept of living in a democracy where we could conduct our lives without an authority dictating what we must think or say, where we must or must not live, where we could pursue a lifestyle or way to make a living of our own choice, and where we may or may not travel.
+I value the concept of living in a democracy where we can conduct our lives without an authority dictating what we must think or say, where we must or must not live, where we can pursue a lifestyle or way to make a living of our own choice, and where we may or may not travel.

-But I didn't like being at the beach where your boom box invaded my space.
+But I didn't like being at the beach when your boom box invades my space.
 Nor do I like my driveway (and lungs?) becoming gritty with black fly-ash from the nearby energy plant.

 As I contribute more than my share of auto exhaust (over 115,000 miles on my '85 car), and enjoy other indulgences of a comfortable life, Hardin's words needle my conscience.

 Hardin claims that neither voluntary means nor educational efforts will work to curb "polluters."
 He maintains that there are enough breeders without a conscience that, over several generations, they will overwhelm and self-select into oblivion those who, because of conscience, will limit their breeding.
 He and Paul Ehrlich and many other environmentalists warn of our lemming-like plunge toward the precipice.

 In 20 years of observing our social and ecological problems escalate, I have to concede that Hardin's philosophy may be prophetic.
 Where is the self-curbing responsibility that I thought would guarantee mutual coexistence?

 Modern society in the industrialized part of the world has brought a proliferation of technological marvels in science, communication, transportation, education, entertainment, etc. Truly miraculous!
 We rejoice in our freedoms to enjoy these.